synbsk/ZohoDelugeGSTIN_Checking/README.md

 [Link to Sample Deluge Function](GST_Validation.dg)

 ### Step 4 -
-Now You can call the function with the String Value passed as "GSTIN", so that you the deluge code can validate the same and return the values.
+Now You can call the function with the String Value passed as "GSTIN", so that the deluge code can validate the same and return the values.

 ## Additional Requirements:
 You can make some optional additions to the existing function, like